 If this is the situation, I am very interested in learning more about what that has been like for you.
 There’s no correct approach.
 We are all unique individuals.
 One thing that most of the people who I see share in common is an interest in learning more about themselves with an eye toward leading a more satisfying life.
 I will try to help you deepen your understanding of your feelings and your thoughts.
 Often increased self-awareness leads to greater satisfaction and an improved capacity to focus on life and work goals.

 I will ask questions about what you are telling me.
 I will try to understand you in your unique, individual, family and cultural context.
 Not only do I want to learn more about your hopes for the future, I would like to know more about what’s going on in your life today; who are the key people in your world?
 What’s important to you?
 How do you spend your time; and, how do you feel about it?
-In addition to the “here and now”, I want to know what’s what it was like for you in your family, in your school and in your community, growing up.
+In addition to the “here and now.”
+I want to know what it was like for you in your family, in your school and in your community, growing up.
 To me, your past, present and future ~ and, your unique feelings about them are vitally important.

 At the end of the first session, typically, two things happen.
-First, you have been asking yourself, “is this the person with whom I’d like to work?”.
+First, you have been asking yourself, “is this the person with whom I’d like to work?”

 Second, I will have been trying to deepen my understanding of you.
 I am asking myself, can I be helpful here?
 And, if so, how?
 The most common recommendation I make is that we do a more extended evaluation.
 At the end of several sessions, I will tell you how I understand your difficulties and how I feel that I can be of help.
 Please note that although you may ask me to give you a “diagnostic code” for insurance purposes, and I will do so, this is not how I think about the people who I see.
 Rather, I try to understand the unique experiences that have led you down your current path.
 I try to understand you in the context of your strengths and struggles.
 I will be thinking about how we can use your strengths to help you understand and master your struggles.

 Sometimes people tell me that this extended evaluation is more like a short-term, psychotherapy.
 I agree with that appraisal.
 Sometimes this extended evaluation is sufficient to address your concerns.
 However, more often, people who seek me out are searching for a deeper, more abiding, ongoing understanding of themselves.
-Often, they have been struggling with certain challenges or unhappinesses for many years and they seek a thorough going approach that will help them to find a deeper resolution to their difficulties.
+They have been struggling with certain challenges or unhappinesses for many years and they seek a thorough going approach that will help them to find a deeper resolution to their difficulties.